leaningtech/labs/src/content/docs/cheerpj3/12-reference/03-cheerpjRunLibrary.md

 ### CJ3Library

-This object can be used to access the classes and methods of the loaded library through property access.
+This object can be used to access the classes and methods of the loaded library through property access:

 - To load a class, access it and await it.
 - To call a static method, call it as a method on a loaded class and await it.
 - To construct a class into an instance, use `await new`.
 - To call an instance method, call it as a method on an instance of a loaded class and await it.

+Array interoperability is supported:

+- Passing JS arrays to Java arrays via copying.
+- Passing JS arrays to Java JSObject.
+- Passing Java object arrays to JavaScript by reference.
+- Passing Java primitive arrays to JavaScript
+- Public Java fields can now be both read/written from JS with appropriate type conversion.
+- Classes in JS supports `instanceof`.

 Parameters and return values of method calls are automatically converted between JavaScript and Java types.

-> [!warning] Warning
-> Array interop is not yet supported.

 ## Examples